mrrusof/mrrusof.github.io/_posts/2016-04-23-release-connections-thin-and-active-record.markdown

 282     checkin conn if conn
 283   end
 284 end
-...
+{% endhighlight %}

+The current connection id is the id of the current thread and is given by line `connection_pool.rb:442`.

+{% highlight ruby %}
 441 def current_connection_id #:nodoc:
 442   Base.connection_id ||= Thread.current.object_id
 443 end
 {% endhighlight %}

-`ConnectionPool.release_connection` releases the active (reserved) connection for the current thread by checking the connection back in the pool.

-{% highlight ruby %}
-TOOD: Code for connection_id and release_connection
-{% endhighlight %}
+Thus, `ConnectionPool#release_connection` releases the connection that has the same id as the current thread id.
+When you take from a given pool `p` a connection in one thread and try to release that connection in another thread by a call to `p.release_connection`, you will not release anything.

-Given the way `ActiveRecord::Base.clear_active_connections!` works, you may expect that lines `653` and `655` of `conneciton_pool.rb` execute in the same thread.
+Given the way `ActiveRecord::Base.clear_active_connections!` works, you may expect that lines `653` and `655` of `connection_pool.rb` execute in the same thread.
 They do not.
 You may verify this fact by inspecting the thread id and call stack for those lines in the following way.